cezarpauna/TestRepoCreation/README.md

    ```bash
    npm install
    ```
-4. Start the app:
+4. Start the development server:
    ```bash
    npm start
    ```

+## Contributing
+If you would like to contribute, please fork the repository and submit a pull request.

-## Menu Items
+## License
-- Espresso
-- Latte
-- Cappuccino
-- Cold Brew
-- Pastries

-Enjoy your time at our coffee shop!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.